arjuote/wkbparse/README.md

 print(geometry)
 ```

-The resulting dict looks like:
+The result dict has the following shape:

 ```
 {